-At the end of fiscal year 2013, the MST fixed-route bus system consisted of fifty-nine routes: thirty-six operated by MST personnel, twenty-two routes operated by MV Transportation, Incorporated, and one subcontracted to and operated by San Luis Obispo Regional Transit.
-In fiscal year 2013, vehicles on these routes system-wide traveled approximately 3,926,824 miles and carried 3,976,279 passengers.
-RIDES, MST's paratransit service, transported approximately 105,241 mobility impaired patrons during fiscal year 2013 on 36 specially equipped minibuses, minivans and sedans.
+At the end of fiscal year 2014, the MST fixed-route bus system consisted of sixty-one routes: thirty-six operated by MST personnel, thirty-five routes operated by MV Transportation, Incorporated, Select trips on one of the sixty-one routes was subcontracted to and operated by San Luis Obispo Regional Transit.
+In fiscal year 2014, vehicles on these routes system-wide traveled approximately 3,905,119 miles and carried 4,161,456 passengers.
+RIDES, MST's paratransit service, transported approximately 107,259 mobility impaired patrons during fiscal year 2014 on 33 specially equipped minibuses, minivans and sedans.

 Since the founding of MST as a public agency, bus ridership in Monterey County escalated from 280,000 in fiscal year 1973 to nearly 5 million in fiscal year 2002.
 As MST completed its 30th year of service in 2002, ridership had increased nearly 1,800 percent.
 Service improvements to MST's Monterey Peninsula routes in January of 2007 provided more direct service and reduced the frequency of transfers between lines for customers.
 Because of this increased convenience for customers, the number of individual boardings had leveled off in fiscal year 2008 to 4.7 million, followed by a further drop in fiscal years 2009 and 2010 due to the severe economic downturn and associated high unemployment rate.
 In fiscal year 2011, ridership began to rebound, posting a 3 percent increase over the previous year.
 By fiscal year 2012, MST's 40th year, service reductions and a system-wide fare increase began to erode ridership further, even though operational efficiency measured in passengers per hour improved during the year.
 This ridership slide continued into fiscal year 2013 as the economy struggled to recover, especially in the Salinas area.
+Encouragingly, fiscal year 2014 saw a nearly 5% increase ridership, rebounding above 4.2 million annual boardings.

 MST is a partner in a variety of community events in Monterey County and provides transportation service to the Monterey County Fair, Monterey Jazz Festival, California International Airshow, the Monterey Symphony, the Monterey Bay Aquarium, First Night festivities on New Year's Eve, as well as car and motorcycle races at Laguna Seca.
 MST buses also travel to Big Sur during the summer months, where visitors can observe the natural beauty of the region.
-During its four decades of operations, MST has provided transportation to special events such as the 1985 Monterey Bay Aquarium Opening Day and the 1987 visit by Pope John Paul II.
-Additionally, MST has provided emergency services to community evacuating local residents affected by natural disasters including floods, fires, and earthquakes as well as other incidents such as major power outages and chemical leaks.
+During its four decades of operations, MST has provided transportation to special internationally recognized events such as the 1985 Monterey Bay Aquarium Opening Day and the 1987 visit by Pope John Paul II.
+Additionally, MST has provided emergency services to the community evacuating local residents affected by natural disasters including floods, fires, and earthquakes as well as other incidents such as major power outages and chemical leaks.